OlegSadJktu/regexer/README.md

 ## Main regex literals

 - `(abc|sad)` - group.
 Allows any sequence from brackets divided by `|`.
 In this case satisfies only "abc" or "sad" strings
 - `[0123]` - charset.
 Allows any symbol from square brackets 1 time.
 In this case satisfies only "0", "1", "2" or "3".
-Can contains ranges. **Currently not implemented**
+Can contains ranges.
 - `a{2,4}` - quantifier.
 Allows previous symbol (or other entity) from `x` to `y` times.
 In this case satisfies only "aa", "aaa" or "aaaa"

 ## Examples